★ New Events: Mobile Suit Moon Gundam: The Unforgivable One Event and Clan Battle

 |

 Mobile Suit Gundam U.C.
 Engage is an idle game, and like many idle games, the combat is automatic.
-Your units will move and engage the enemy on their own with almost zero input from the player, except when activating EX Skills, which are special attacks unique to each mobile suit.
+The player's units will move and engage the enemy on their own with almost zero input from the player, except when activating EX Skills, which are special attacks unique to each mobile suit.

-Your mobile suits will prioritize targeting the enemy units in front of them.
+Player mobile suits will prioritize targeting the enemy units in front of them.
 Once those are destroyed, they will then attack nearby enemy units.
 Certain EX Skills however could change target depending on their effects.
 For example, the Gaplant comes with an EX Skill that targets the enemy unit with the lowest remaining HP.

 Like in other idle games, U.C.
 Engage's combat revolves around specific types of mobile suits with different colors having distinct advantages and disadvantages against other mobile suits with their own types and colors.